machado000/meta_api_insights/README.md

 ### Running from an IDE

-If running from an IDE, the script defaults to fetching Instagram data for the last 4 days.
+If running from an IDE, the script defaults to fetching Instagram data for the last 7 days.

-## Configuration

-The script uses HashiCorp Vault to retrieve database and API secrets.
-Ensure that your Vault is properly configured and accessible.

 ## API Reference